Ex-Trump attorney Cohen hands over new documents to Congress

 Cohen is due to report to prison on May 6 to begin a three-year sentence after pleading guilty in a separate case last year to criminal charges including tax evasion, bank fraud and campaign finance violations.

-Reporting by Mark Hosenball; editing by Kevin Drawbaugh, Will Dunham and Lisa Shumaker
+Reporting by Mark Hosenball; editing by Kevin Drawbaugh, Lisa Shumaker and Alistair Bell